SatoMichi/SE_CW_Bike_Rental_System/README.md

 **11/23: Min**

 Why do we need toString() method in Bike class?
-The only print function that we need is printOrderSummary.
+The only print function that we need is printOrderSummary when booking quote.

 **Did you read my note?** Because I said the exact same thing in my note regarding searchBike().